 Hotels and bed & breakfasts are available in nearby Iowa City and Coralville.
 We’ve negotiated heavily-discounted rates for workshop participants ($55-92/night).
-Budget to luxury hotels.
+Budget and luxury hotels are available nearby.
 Free camping is permitted on the farm, with some access to power and water.
 We ask that campers with non-service animals leave their pets at home, local pet sitters are available if necessary.

 Plans & Deliverables

-This course presents specific material for Farm-sized Permaculture.
+This course presents specific and advanced material for Permaculture.
 Participants will go home with the skills to create a self-directed plan for developing their farm or homestead for maximum productivity.
 You’ll leave this course with new friends, new skills, and extreme confidence to create your own vision.

 2016 Course Topics